Jazz Legend Dies at 84

 During the 1990s, Ayers was recognized as a leading innovator in the acid jazz movement, further solidifying his musical legacy.
 He collaborated with several artists throughout his career, including Nigerian musician Fela Kuti and neo-soul trailblazer Erykah Badu.

 Ayers’ musical versatility was notable.
-He reshaped the “glassy, elongated tones of the vibraphone into a tool of spacy musical exploration,” as reported by CNN.
-Throughout his career, he mastered various instruments such as the electric piano and synthesizer.
+As CNN reported, he reshaped the “glassy, elongated tones of the vibraphone into a tool of spacy musical exploration.”
+Throughout his career, he mastered various instruments, such as the electric piano and synthesizer.

 Beyond his performance and recording career, Ayers contributed to cinema as the composer for the 1973 film “Coffy.”
 Recently, he appeared in the documentary “Summer of Soul.”